 Services such as logo and website design have a clear output.
 Ask us to develop a website and when complete, you’ll have an awesome new website.
-Branding projects are a little different.
+Brand identity deliverables are a little different.

 We start any branding project with research.
 We perform an in-depth analysis of your business to give us a better understanding of what you want to achieve.
 Research into the industry, competitors and target audience of your business allows us to position your brand in the right place within the market.